 upgrade/: Used temporarily from your WordPress system when you update the WordPress core, a theme or a plugin.
 Normally the folder is empty, but in the rare case of a failed update, it may contain unused files from the update.

 uploads/: All uploads in your WordPress Media Library (e.g. images, videos, audio, PDFs).
 The folder itself has a folder structure for all uploads that depends on your permalink settings.
 In addition to the uploaded file, this folder also contains several variants of the same file (e.g. logo-devowl.io.png, logo-devowl.io-150×150.png, logo-devowl.io-300×97.png, logo-devowl.io-510×193.png).
 This happens because WordPress automatically resizes all your uploaded images to present them in an optimal size.
 If you only want to export the original files from your WordPress Media Library, read our article How to download/export the WordPress Media Library?.

 w3tc-config/: Some plugins add their own folders, e.g. caching plugins to store the cached assets.
 What purpose the folders serve, if any, can be determined from the documentation of each plugin you have installed.

 Where are my posts and pages stored?

-You may have noticed that in all these folders there are no articles, pages or content from other taxonomies (despite uploads to the WordPress Media Library).
+You may have noticed that in all these folders there are no articles, pages or content from custom post types (despite uploads to the WordPress Media Library).
 The reason for this is that all these contents are stored in the database.
 This is technically more efficient and gives you additional options, such as viewing all old revisions of your content.

-If you are further interested in the structure of this kind of data, check out our article Where are pages stored in WordPress? (available in a few days).
+If you are further interested in the structure of this kind of data, check out our article Where are pages stored in WordPress?.